sqids/sqids-cpp/README.md

 ### Installing

 > **Note**
-> 🚧 This step is fully optional.
-The easiest way to use this library is to merge the `include` directory into your project root and directly include the `sqids.hpp` header:
+> This step is fully optional.
+The easiest way to use this library is to drop the `include` directory into your project root and directly include the `sqids.hpp` header:

 > ```cpp
 > #include "include/sqids/sqids.hpp"
 > ```